Susan Miller Dorsey High School

-Susan Miller Dorsey High School, commonly referred to as Dorsey High School, is a secondary public school located in the Baldwin Hills area of Los Angeles, California.
-It is a part of the Los Angeles Unified School District.
+Susan Miller Dorsey High School, commonly referred to as Dorsey High School, is a secondary public school located in the Baldwin Hills area of Los Angeles.
+It is part of the Los Angeles Unified School District.

 History

-The school opened in 1937 and currently enrolls an average of 2,400 students.
-Dorsey High is now one of the few predominantly African-American high schools in the Los Angeles Unified School District, with 55% of its students African American and 45% Latino.
-It is located at 3537 Farmdale Avenue and Obama Boulevard in Baldwin Village.
-The school colors are green and white, and its mascots are the Dons (male) and Donnas (female).
+The school opened in 1937 and enrolls an average of 2,400 students.
+It is located at 3537 Farmdale Avenue and Obama Boulevard in Baldwin Village, near the Farmdale station of the Metro E Line.
+The school colors are green and white; its mascots are the Dons (male) and Donnas (female).
+It was in the Los Angeles City High School District until 1961, when it merged into the Los Angeles Unified School District (LAUSD).

-It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.
+The school was designed by architect Henry L. Gogerty.
+The school served as the filming location for the high school scenes in Steven Spielberg's 2022 semi-autobiographical film The Fabelmans.

-The building was designed by architect Henry L. Gogerty.
+Demographics

-The school also served as the filming location for the high school scenes in Steven Spielberg's 2022 semi-autobiographical film The Fabelmans.
+Dorsey High is one of the few predominantly African-American high schools in the LAUSD, with 55% of its students African American and 45% Latino.

 Namesake

 The school was named after Susan Miller Dorsey, the first female superintendent of the Los Angeles public school system.
-Dorsey was born in 1857 in Penn Yan, New York.
-She graduated from Vassar College in 1877 and spent a year teaching at Wilson College in Pennsylvania, returning to Vassar to teach Greek and Latin.
+She was born in 1857 in Penn Yan, New York.
+She graduated from Vassar College in Poughkeepsie, New York in 1877.
+For a year she taught at Wilson College in Chambersburg, Pennsylvania, returning to Vassar to teach Greek and Latin.
 In 1881, she married Baptist minister Patrick William Dorsey.
-The same year, the couple came to Los Angeles, where he became pastor of First Baptist Church at 6th Street and Broadway (then known as Fort Street).
+Also in 1881, they moved to Los Angeles, where Patrick Dorsey became pastor of First Baptist Church at 6th Street and Broadway (then known as Fort Street).

 In the early 1890s, her husband abandoned her, taking their son with him.
-Dorsey returned to teaching in 1896 at Los Angeles High School, where she rose to vice principal.
-By 1913, she was assistant superintendent of schools.
-In 1920, she became superintendent.
-Dorsey remained superintendent for 9 years.
+Susan Dorsey taught at Los Angeles High School in 1896 eventually becoming the vice principal.
+By 1913, she was the assistant superintendent of schools and in 1920, she became superintendent, remaining in the position for nine years.

-Extracurricular activities
+Athletics

-The school has several athletic teams, such as wrestling, football (Coliseum League Champions for the 2006 season), basketball, track & field, soccer, and Tennis (champions: Kenneth Ajeakwa, Valentine Uzoukwu, Moses Egwurube and Robert Troy) 2007–2010.
+The school has several athletic teams including wrestling, football, basketball, track & field, soccer, and tennis.